Beef Taco Pasta Salad

 Today, Panorama’s participating family ranchers raise cattle on more than 1 million acres of USDA Certified Organic grasslands in Northern California, Southern Oregon, Wyoming, Montana, Idaho, South Dakota, New Mexico, Nebraska and Colorado.

-The combination of the cow’s correct diet—natural grasses, legumes and range forage—and low stress, humane living conditions, makes for both flavorful and tender naturally lean ground beef.
+The combination of the cow’s correct diet — natural grasses, legumes and range forage — and low stress, humane living conditions, makes for both flavorful and tender naturally lean ground beef.

 Browning is the process of cooking the surface of the meat.
 It can also be used to cook the meat completely through, as we’ll do in this taco pasta salad recipe.
+The browning process gives the beef a brown color, as well as adds flavor.
+It also pulls out excess fats from the meat.

+Obviously, the longer it cooks, the browner (and more cooked through) the ground beef becomes.
 So to brown ground beef, you throw it in a pan with a little oil, break it up with a wooden spoon (or another kitchen tool), season it and cook it over medium-high heat until it turns brown.

 When I was brainstorming about this recipe, I really wanted to try to recreate a taco salad inside a pasta salad.
 But in order to do that, I decided to skip the base of the taco salad because lettuce in pasta salad sounded weird to me.

 The upside of this is I’ve added other taco toppings to this pasta salad… just because.
+The end result is a flavor-packed pasta salad that’s not bogged down by lettuce.

-Quick tips for making Taco Pasta Salad
+Quick tips for making this easy Taco Pasta Salad recipe

 - Prep it in advance, so chop all the veggies (other than the avocado), cook the pasta and beef, and mix the dressing.
 Store them all separately, and then toss together when it’s time to eat.